matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 ### Server behaviour

-Whenever a homeserver would return an event via the Client-Server API, it should check for any valid, applicable `m.replace` event, and if one is found, it should first modify the `content` of the original event according to the `m.new_content` of the most recent edit (as determined by `origin_server_ts`, falling back to a lexicographic ordering of `event_id`).

-An exception applies to [`GET /_matrix/client/v3/rooms/{roomId}/event/{eventId}`](https://spec.matrix.org/v1.2/client-server-api/#get_matrixclientv3roomsroomideventeventid), which should return the *unmodified* event (though the relationship should still be "bundled", as described below.

 #### Server-side aggregation of `m.replace` relationships

 Note that there can be multiple events with an `m.replace` relationship to a